 I couldn’t have created this recipe for Slow Cooker Sesame Garlic Chicken without help of my husband.
-I started with just soy sauce and brown sugar, and the flavor was yuck.
-My husband suggested pineapple juice, and that was the secret ingredient this recipe needed.

 This slow cooker sesame garlic chicken reminds me of a teriyaki chicken dish, that local Hawaiian restaurant serves.
 But now when I have a craving, I can make this, and it’s a lot cheaper too!
 I like to serve this with jasmine rice, and a drizzle of Sriracha hot chili sauce (only if want to make it super spicy!).

 More chicken thigh recipes for your slow cooker:

 - Slow Cooker Jamaican Jerk Chicken